consolesunleashed/sony-playstation-x-reset/README.md

 # Sony PlayStation X-Reset

 X-Reset is a stylish in-game-reset mod for the Sony PlayStation which uses a controller button combination to reset the console.
-This is useful for resetting back to the game select menu for devices such as PSIO and X-Station.
-The name and design of X-Reset was done to closely resemble that of the X-Station Quick Solder Board.
+This is useful for resetting back to the game select menu for devices such as PSIO and X-Station when wanting to browse games easily.
+The name and design of X-Reset was done to closely resemble that of the X-Station and the X-Station Quick Solder Board.

-Available here is X-Reset 750X which is the PlayStation PU-22 version of the X-Reset which installs with no wires.
+Available here to download is X-Reset 750X which is the PlayStation PU-22 version of the X-Reset which installs with no wires.
+Other versions include X-Reset 550X and X-Reset 100X.
+X-Reset 700X will be available soon and be available to download here.

 ![My Image](main.png)